-ISCs practice a person-centered approach to assessment, care planning and on-going care coordination.
-Customers are provided with the opportunity to lead the person-centered care planning process.
+ISCs practice a person-centered approach to assessment, care planning, and on-going care coordination.
+Customers are provided with the opportunity to lead the care planning process.
 Those who choose not to lead are still engaged at all levels of assessment and care planning.
-ISCs evaluate applicants need for 24-hour residential supports using a standardized needs assessment process.
-This discovery process is part of a comprehensive care assessment and designed to identify all needs and risks of the customer, including health and well-being, depression, suicide, substance abuse, and support to and from care givers.
+ISCs evaluate applicants need for services using a standardized needs assessment process.
+This discovery process is part of a comprehensive care assessment and is designed to identify all needs and risks of the individual, including health and well-being, depression, suicide, substance abuse, and support to and from care givers.
 Customers receiving waiver services are informed of their rights and responsibilities and their role in the PCP of care.
-Rights and responsibilities are defined in official documents, on the website and reviewed and explained at various points of the assessment and planning processes with signatures and other affirmations documenting participation and acknowledgement.
+Customer rights and responsibilities are defined in official documents and explained and reviewed with the customer at various points of the assessment and planning processes with signatures and other affirmations documenting participation and acknowledgement.
 The customer and the provider(s) who is/are responsible for the implementation of the PCP will receive a copy of the PCP.
 Providers must sign the PCP and return it to the ISC.

 The OA certifies provider qualifications during the application process and prior to contracting with providers of waiver services.
 Providers must meet standards before being certified.
 ISCs are trained to educate customers on available providers and assist customers in making informed choices.
 Customers are given the choice of receiving waiver services, and if they chose waiver services, they are given the choice of providers.
-Customers may receive one service or multiple waiver services.
-Services available under the waiver include Child Group Home, Assistive Technology, and Adaptive Equipment.
+Services available under the waiver include Self-Direction Assistance, Adaptive Equipment, Assistive Technology, Home Accessibility Modifications, Personal Support, Temporary Assistance, Training and Counseling Services for Unpaid Caregivers, and Vehicle Modifications.

-The MA and the OA maintain separate but complementary processes to monitor customer welfare, service access and quality.
-The OA provides the MA with reports of their monitoring activities, including sanctions for agencies with issues of non-compliance.
+The MA and the OA maintain separate but complementary processes to monitor customer welfare, service access, and quality.
+The OA provides the MA with reports of their monitoring activities, including sanctions for agencies with issues of noncompliance.
 Negative findings are addressed with corrective actions.
-The MA and OA meet quarterly to discuss reports that identify problematic trends and track the effects of remediation efforts to improve performance.
+The MA and the OA meet quarterly to discuss monitoring activities and review reports that identify problematic trends and track the effects of remediation efforts to improve performance.